Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 <p class="caption">(\#fig:comparison-uncertainty-Binomial)Comparison of predictions for soil class “1” produced using (left) regression and prediction of the median value, (middle) regression and prediction of response value, and (right) classification with probabilities.</p>
 </div>

-This shows that predicting binomial variables using RFsp can be implemented both as a classification and a regression problem and both are possible to implement using the ranger package and both should lead to the same results.
+This shows that predicting binomial variables using RFsp can be implemented both as a classification and a regression problem and both are possible to implement using the ranger package and both should lead to relatively the same results.

 ### Spatial prediction of soil types